theo2021/OnDA/README.md

 ## Online Unsupervised Domain Adaptation for Semantic Segmentation in Ever-Changing Conditions

+Source code for "Online Unsupervised Domain Adaptation for Semantic Segmentation in Ever-Changing Conditions", ECCV 2022.
 This is the code has been implemented to perform training and evaluation of UDA approaches in continuous scenarios.
-The library has been implemented in PyTorch
+The library has been implemented in PyTorch 1.7.1.
-1.7.1.
 Some newer versions should work as well.

 ![Method Cover](assets/images/cover.png)